Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Numerical Results

-We consider a $4\times 4$ OIC system in a $6\, \text{m} \times 4\, \text{m} \times 3.2 \,\text{m} $ room.
-For a diverse range of ranks of the channel matrices, we investigate two layouts of the receiver as described in \cite{Iman2019ICC} and also illustrated in Figure~\ref{fig:PD}.
-The first one is the screen receiver (SR), where four PDs are placed on one side of the user equipment (UE).
-The other one is the multi-directional receiver (MDR), where PDs are placed on three different sides of the UE.
-Random placement and orientation of the UE are considered, where the latter is determined by the Euler angles $\varrho_1$ (yaw rotation about the $z'$-axis), $\varrho_2$ (pitch rotation about the $x'$-axis), and $\varrho_3$ (roll rotation about the $y'$-axis)\cite{Soltani2019TCOM}.
-For simplicity, we only take LOS channel gains into account, which are computed by Lambert's model\cite{Soltani2019TCOM}.
+We consider a four-input two-output ($4 \times 2$) VLC system in a $4\, \text{m} \times 4\, \text{m} \times 3.2 \,\text{m} $ room.
+The layout of the room and the structure of PD receivers are illustrated in Fig. \ref{fig:room}.
+Lambertian order of four LEDs and the field of view of the receiver PDs are set to $1$ and $60$ deg\footnote{We assume two PDs are of a same specification, and due to scaling we do not assign PD parameters that are linear with channel gains (e.g., area, responsivity, refractive index, etc.).}.
+For simplicity, we only take LOS channel gains into account, which are computed by Lambert's model \cite{Soltani2019TCOM}.
 Without loss of generality, the channel matrix is scaled by a constant factor such that the maximum entry of all possible channel matrices is $1$.
-More used parameters are described in Table~\ref{tab:config}.\footnote{In the indoor scenario, all PDs are assumed to be of a same specification, and due to scaling we do not assign PD parameters that are linear with channel gains (e.g., area, responsivity, refractive index, etc.).}